 - 3 tablespoons fermented black beans, coarsely chopped

-- 3. Mix up the shrimp mixture and add it to the pan.
-Add 2 tablespoons water and cook, stirring constantly, until the shrimp is opaque, about 2 minutes.
+- Mix up the shrimp mixture and add it to the pan.
+Add 2 tablespoons water and cook, stirring constantly, until the shrimp is opaque, 2 to 3 minutes.
 Taste the sauce and add salt as needed.
 Serve immediately.

 This delicious stir-fry is also ridiculously fast and easy.
 The recipe works perfectly as written.
 One tip I have to get the very best results is when you add the shrimp to the wok, don’t just dump it all in.
 Scatter the shrimp about the wok in a single layer.
 Let them sit still for a few seconds, then start stir-frying.
 I also like to very briefly brine the shrimp before stir-frying them.
 This only takes about 5 minutes, so it isn’t a big deal.
 Just fill a bowl with water, add some salt (I don’t measure, I just salt it like it’s pasta water), and let sit for 5 minutes or so.
 The exact time isn’t critical, but you don’t want leave them for a long time in the brine.
 This quick bath helps ensure that the shrimp stay juicy and succulent when exposed to the high heat of the wok.